HTTPArchive/almanac.httparchive.org/src/content/en/2020/caching.md

 Only 3.3% of sites scored a 100%, meaning that the vast majority of sites can benefit from some cache optimizations.
 Approximately two-thirds of sites score below 40%, with almost one-third of sites scoring less than 10%.
 Based on this, there is a significant amount of under-caching, resulting in excess requests and bytes being served across the network.

 Lighthouse also indicates how many bytes could be saved on repeat views by enabling a longer cache policy.
-Of the sites that could benefit from additional caching, 78.6% of them can reduce their page weight by up to 2MB!
+Of the sites that could benefit from additional caching, more than one-fifth can reduce their page weight by over 2MB!

 {{ figure_markup(
   image="cache-wasted-bytes-lighthouse.png",